immanuelw/paperdata/README.md

 		Used to check for any raw file if corresponding compressed file exists

 	compression_check.py:
-		Used to update database to see if tapign can be done through checking if all the raw and compressed files for any particular Julian Day all exist.
+		Used to update database to see if taping can be done through checking if all the raw and compressed files for any particular Julian Day all exist.

 	auto_compress.py: